lmbxmu/mycode/2019AAAI_BSODH/README.md

 # Towards Optimal Discrete Online Hashing with Balanced Similarity

-This code is for our AAAI2019 paper, i.e., Towards Optimal Discrete Online Hashing with Balanced Similarity.
+This code is for our AAAI2019 paper, i.e., <a href ="https://arxiv.org/abs/1901.10185">Towards Optimal Discrete Online Hashing with Balanced Similarity</a>.

 The current code is kind of messy since I haven't got enough time to re-write it.